springboardmentor625/job-discovery-platform/README.md

 ## 📖 Project Overview

-SwipeX is a full-stack web application that modernizes the job search experience by combining Artificial Intelligence, Machine Learning, and an intuitive swipe-based discovery concept.
+SwipeX is a full-stack web application designed to modernize the job search experience by combining Artificial Intelligence, Machine Learning, and an intuitive job discovery platform.

-The platform assists candidates in finding relevant jobs using resume analysis, ATS compatibility scoring, intelligent job recommendations, and application tracking.
-Recruiters can efficiently manage job postings and applicants through a centralized dashboard.
+The application helps candidates discover relevant jobs through AI-powered resume analysis, ATS compatibility scoring, personalized job recommendations, and application tracking.
+Recruiters can efficiently post jobs, manage applicants, and streamline hiring workflows.

-The project demonstrates the integration of modern web technologies, REST APIs, PostgreSQL, and machine learning to create an intelligent career assistance platform.
+SwipeX demonstrates the integration of modern web technologies, REST APIs, PostgreSQL, and Machine Learning to build an intelligent career assistance platform.

 ---